Axway/mft-convert/content/en/docs/TransferCFT/Updates_and_revisions.md

 - [CORE] Added a new UCONF parameter cg.configuration_policy.
 SP4 [Details](../governance_services_intro/cg_register_overview)
 - [CORE] Support for the NCHARSET and FCHARSET "//IGNORE" functionality on all platforms.
 SP4 [Details](../concepts/transfer_command_overview/using_transcoding/use_extended_character_sets#Using)
 - [CORE] Added a UCONF parameter copilot.misc.server_inactivity_timeout for the server to manage client inactivity.
 SP3 [Details](../admin_intro/uconf/uconf_directory)
-- [CORE] Added a UCONF parameter pesit.parameters.enable_encoding to define if PeSIT parameters should be encoded in UTF-8.
+- [CORE] Added a UCONF parameter pesit.parameters.enable_encoding to define if PeSIT parameters should be encoded in UTF- 8.
 UNIX/Windows SP1 [Details](../admin_intro/uconf/uconf_directory)
 - [CORE] Added charset encoding support for messages being sent to the Sentinel server using the UCONF sentinel.trkmsgencoding parameter.
 SP1 [Details](../admin_intro/uconf/uconf_directory)
 - [CORE] When using the folder monitoring feature, improved the file name filtering by adding a new UCONF parameter folder_monitoring.folders.&lt;logical_name>.filter_type.
 SP1
 - [CORE] Added policy support for EXECE.
 [Details](../concepts/about_transfer_processing/processing_exec_policy)